Drenso/symfony-deployer/README.md

 # Command types

 This bundle distinguishes between two main command types: `always` and `once`.
 Both can be configured for either the `pre` or `post` deployment hook.

+# Skipping a step

+You can use the `skipIf` method in the script to conditionally skip a script.
+It will not be marked as executed, so it can still be executed if the condition result changed in the future.